 For a more complete description of careers in respiratory therapy, refer to the website of the American Association for Respiratory Care.

 The objective of the program is to train competent individuals in respiratory care skills sufficient for the delivery of safe clinical therapy and adequate to meet qualification for the National Board of Respiratory Care (NBRC) certification exam and advance registry exam after the four semesters of clinicals.

 Students in the Associate of Applied Science degree program will receive didactic, laboratory practice and clinical training in the therapeutic use of the following: medical gases and devices of administration, environmental control systems, humidification, aerosols, medications, ventilatory support systems, bronchopulmonary hygiene modalities, cardiopulmonary diagnostics, cardiopulmonary rehabilitation, cardiopulmonary resuscitation, and airway management.
 The program consists of 33 hours of didactic prerequisite coursework and four (4) semesters of clinical course work (38 hours).
 Upon successful completion of this course work, the graduate will receive the Associate of Applied Science degree and be eligible for the NBRC entry and advanced level exam (CRT and RRT).

 The Respiratory Therapy Program is accredited by the Commission on Accreditation for Respiratory Care, 1248 Harwood Road, Bedford, Texas 76021-4244, phone 817-283-2835.

-The selection process for the RT Program clinical component begins each spring.
-Students should be aware of the following requirements and procedures regarding clinical selection:
+The selection process for the RT Clinical Program begins each Spring.
+Students should be aware of the following requirements and procedures regarding program selection:

-Students will be notified by mail of acceptance or rejection for entry into summer clinical course work.
+*Students will be notified by email of acceptance or rejection for entry into Summer clinical course work.
 Clinical class size is determined by clinical site availability and employment statistics.